techbrett/OfficeDocs-SkypeForBusiness/Teams/create-a-phone-system-call-queue.md

 Once you select your agent call routing options, select the **Next** button at the bottom of the **Add a Call queue** page.

 ## [Step 5: Callback](#tab/callback)

 ## Step 5: Callback

-#### Callback
+### Callback

-Callback allows *eligible* callers waiting in queue to receive a callback to the number they are calling from when an agent becomes available.
+**Callback** allows *eligible* callers waiting in a call queue to receive a callback to the number they're calling from when an agent becomes available.

-A caller becomes *eligible* for callback based on any one of the following configured conditions coming true:
+A caller becomes eligible for callback based on any one of the following configured conditions coming true:

-- Wait time in queue
-  Once a caller in queue exceeds this configured wait time they become *eligible* for callback.
+- **Wait time in queue** - Once a caller in queue exceeds this configured wait time they become *eligible* for callback.
 This option applies to callers at the front of the queue.

-- Number of calls in queue
-  Once the number of callers in queue reaches this level, new callers arriving in the queue become *eligible* for callback.
+- **Number of calls in queue** - Once the number of callers in queue reaches this level, new callers arriving in the queue become *eligible* for callback.
 This option applies to callers arriving in the queue.
 Callers that arrived in the queue before this limit was reached aren't eligible for callback.

-- Calls to agent ratio
-  Once the number of callers waiting in queue exceeds the ratio, new callers arriving in the queue become *eligible* for callback.
+- **Calls to agent ratio** - Once the number of callers waiting in queue exceeds the ratio, new callers arriving in the queue become *eligible* for callback.
 This option applies to callers arriving in the queue.

-Additionally, for a call to become *eligble* for callback, it must have a valid inbound phone number in E.164 format and it must not be presenting to an agent.
+Additionally, for a call to become eligble for callback, it must have a valid inbound phone number in E.164 format and it must not be presenting to an agent.

-*Eligible* callers will receive an option to request callback *after* the music on hold finishes playing.
+After the music on hold finishes playing, eligible callers receive an option to request callback.

-You can also set the messaging a caller hears, the key they need to press, and an email address to be notified if the callback fails.
+As an admin, you can also set the messaging a caller hears, the key they need to press, and an email address to be notified at if the callback fails.

-#### Callback and Call Queue Timeout Interplay
+#### Callback and Call queue timeouts

 In order for an *eligible* call to be offered callback, the [Call timeout](#call-timeout-set-how-to-handle-call-timeouts) value must be set high enough to allow the call to become eligible for callback and for the music to finish playing after the call becomes eligible.